Table of Contents

 - Transfer payments.
 This consists of payments to other sectors without involving the exchange of goods and services.
 Examples of transfer payments are unemployment benefits, income allowances for poor families, and other social programs.

-Unlike household consumption and business investment, some government spending depends on discretionary government policies.
-They do not depend on economic ups and downs but on government decisions.
+Unlike household consumption and business investment, some government spending depends on discretionary policies.
+It does not depend on economic ups and downs but on government decisions.

 Meanwhile, some components, such as transfer payments, are counter-cyclical.
 They rise during recessions and fall during economic expansion.